 So if you’re struggling with constipation, don’t hesitate to give massage a try.
 You may be surprised at just how effective this home remedy can be.

-Can Massage Help With Other Digestive Issues?
+Can Stomach Massage Help With Other Digestive Issues?

 In addition to constipation, massage can also help with other digestive issues like gas, bloating, and indigestion and possibly even irritable bowel syndrome.
 So if you’re experiencing any of these problems, consider giving massage a try.